fsi-hack4autism/hackathon-2024/README.md

 #### Use case 6: Metaverse
 #### Objective: Practice handling a variety of social situations through gamification
 The world is filled with challenging social situations.
 People facing new situations often struggle to find appropriate responses.
 For those on the autism spectrum, this is exacerbated by difficulty reading standard social cues.
 Having a safe and controlled environment to practice responding to common social situations, personality types, and social cues would allow users to face new situations with confidence.
-Since creating such an environment would be difficult to scale, this app applies augmented reality to provide a unique social practice environment in an application.
+Since creating such an environment would be difficult to scale, this app applies virtual reality to provide a unique social practice environment in an application.
 Furthermore, since those with autism are often drawn to repetition, the app utilizes generative AI to ensure adequate variety across sessions.
 Generative AI will also be used to evaluate the user’s performance.
 #### Scenario
-This augmented reality app will present users with a variety of interactive stories that include common social situations and personality types.
+This virtual reality app will present users with a variety of interactive stories that include common social situations and personality types.
 Users progress through the story by meeting a variety of characters with the goal of successfully completing the story.
 Each story consists of the following components:
 * **Story board** – Configuration of the story space and VR coordinates.
 This section is designed in conjunction with VR designers.
 * **Characters** – Configuration of the main characters and their general personality types.
 The personality types are fed as prompts to generative AI to script the characters’ initial comments and subsequent responses to the user.
 * **Scoring** – Analysis of the user’s handling of the situation is performed by feeding the entire conversation to generative AI for analysis of the user’s reactions.
 Advancement in the game is based on the score.